GregorySchwartz/diversity/README.md

                            The length of the sliding window for generating fragments
-  -i,--input-fasta FILE    The fasta file containing the germlines and clones -f,--fast-bin            Whether to use a much faster, but approximated,
+  -i,--input-fasta FILE    The fasta file containing the germlines and clones -S,--input-sample-field INT
-                           binomial coefficient for the rarefaction analysis -n,--remove-N            Remove 'N' and 'n' characters
+                           The index for the sample ID in the header separated by '|' (1 indexed) -f,--fast-bin            Whether to use a much faster, but approximated, binomial coefficient for the rarefaction analysis -n,--remove-N            Remove 'N' and 'n' characters